logto-io/rfcs/draft/0001-organization.md

 Implementing JWT enforcement can enable offline authorization for the resource server, reducing network latency and improving performance.

-To request scopes in the organization template, the client MUST add the exact scope values to the `scope` parameter in the authentication request.
+To request scopes in the context of an organization, the client MUST:

+1. Add the exact scope values to the `scope` parameter in the authentication request.
+2. Add the `urn:logto:scope:organizations` scope value to the `scope` parameter in the authentication request.
+3. Add the `urn:logto:resource:organizations` resource indicator to the `resource` parameter in the authentication request.

+Here's the rationale for these requirements:

+- The `urn:logto:scope:organizations` scope value is required for the token request in [Section 6.1](#61-token-request).
+- The `urn:logto:resource:organizations` resource indicator can help the authorization server to keep track of the organization scopes that the user has requested.

 For example, if the organization template has the `read:books` permission, a non-normative authentication request may look like this (values are for demonstration purposes only):

 ```
 GET /authorize?
   response_type=code
-  &scope=openid%20profile%20email%20urn:logto:scope:organization%20read:books
+  &scope=openid%20profile%20email%20urn:logto:scope:organizations%20read:books
+  &resource=urn:logto:resource:organizations
   &client_id=s6BhdRkqt3
   &state=af0ifjsldkj
   &redirect_uri=https%3A%2F%2Fclient.example.org%2Fcb HTTP/1.1